 The Card of the Day: The Queen of Swords

-The Queen of Swords symbolizes bringing order to chaos through discipline and boundaries.
-She is also an archetype that does not apologize for her right to have a "place at the table."
+The Queen of Swords symbolizes bringing order to chaos through clarity and boundaries.
+She is also an archetype that does not apologize for her right to have a place at the table.
 The Queen of Swords stands up to bullies and societal pressures.
 She questions the legitimacy of structures and rules that do not make logical sense.
-She keeps an eagle eye on maintaining her strength, integrity, and personal authority at all times.
+She keeps an eagle eye on maintaining her strength, integrity, and personal authority.

 The Queen of Swords gets a lot of bad press.
-This is because she is not a docile, submissive, objectified woman.
+This is because she is not a docile, submissive or objectified woman.
 She is too powerful to be minimized by mindless societal roles and conventions.
-She uses her sword to cut through the "BS" of others' assumptions about how she should act, and what she should be.
-She knows that if she bows down to the demands of what others want her to be, she is selling herself out.
-She keeps boundaries in place because this is how people and organizations become healthy and grow.
-She is a master of transforming the energy from victimhood to personal power (look at her butterfly crown).
+She uses her sword to cut through the hypocrisy of others' assumptions concerning how she should act, and what she should be.
+She knows that if she bows down to the demands of what others want her to be, she is selling herself short.
+She places strong boundaries because this is how people and organizations become healthy and grow.
+She is a master of transforming the energy from victimhood to being victorious (look at her butterfly crown).
 She commands respect because she respects herself first.

-Even in this day and age, our society still has a problem with seeing women in strong leadership roles.
-Early on we are taught that women should be "likable" and "selfless," rather than strong, powerful, and ambitious.
+Even modern society still seems to have a problem with seeing women in strong leadership roles.
+Early on we are taught that women should be "likable" and "selfless," rather than strong, powerful, or ambitious.
 Women who embody the energy of the Queen of Swords are sometimes ostracized, despised, and ridiculed for no other reason than: "I just think she's a B#%*@."
-However, some of the best rulers history ever produced were strong women like Queen Hatshepsut of Egypt, Queen Elizabeth I of England, and Empress Catherine the Great of Russia.
+However, some of the best leaders history ever produced were strong women like Queen Hatshepsut of Egypt, Queen Elizabeth I of England, and Empress Catherine the Great of Russia.

-Today embrace your personal authority, strength, and power.
-To achieve this you may need to be more self-disciplined or create some much needed boundaries.
-It's important to speak up to solve present issues and problems.
+Whether you are male or female, the Queen of Swords appears to reacquaint you with your personal authority, strength, and power.
+You may also need to be more self-disciplined or create some much-needed boundaries.
+Don’t worry about being “liked” as much as being honest with yourself.
+Speak up and solve present issues and problems.
 You are strong and capable.
-Banish any "victim thinking."